primitivefinance/mythic/README.md

 ```

 ## For book
-You may have to install `cargo-make` and `mdbook`, but they're in our workspace's Cargo file so I think it will be okay.
+You may have to install `cargo-make`, `mdbook`, and `mdbook-katex`, but they're in our workspace's Cargo file so it may be okay.
 Anyway, to compile the book run:
 ```bash
 cargo make journal
 ```